ChalmersGU-data-structure-courses/lab-system/README.md

 pip install -r requirements.txt
 ```

-If you plan to use testing of student submissions in Python, you must also install the following sandboxing dependencies on your system.
-They should be provided as packages by your distribution:

-* `proot`
-* `libsebcomp` and its Python bindings for your system.
-  Depending on your distribution, these might for example be called `python-libsecomp`, `python3-seccomp`, or such.

 Create an untracked copy of `gitlab_config_personal.py.template` and remove the suffix.
 This file stores personal configuration such as access keys and paths local to your filesystem.
 We will fill in the configuration values below.